jeetsukumaran/DendroPy/doc/source/tutorial/writing.rst

     ``file_comments``
         When writing NEXUS-formatted data, then the contents of this variable (a string or a list of strings) will be added as a NEXUS comment to the file (at the top).
 By default, this is |None|.

-The keywords supported for writing both NEXUS- or Newick-formatted trees include:
+The special keywords supported for writing both NEXUS- or Newick-formatted trees include:

     ``suppress_leaf_taxon_labels``
         If |True|, then taxon labels will not be printed for leaves.
 Default is |False|.